 It can get busy but it does not get as busy as we know that from European beaches.
 From there, get a bus or taxi to Downtown Dubai.

+So, another stop of your 2-day Duba itinerary is Dubai Downtown.
 After some time at the beach, slowly head to Dubai Downtown.
 There is no train connection (neither from Jumeirah Beach nor from La Mer) but you can get there by bus or taxi.

 Dubai Downtown is one of the best places to visit in Dubai in one day – stuffed with many interesting Dubai tourists attractions.
 You will find, among others, Dubai Mall, Dubai Fountain, and Burj Khalifa.
 This place must be on any 2-day Dubai itinerary.